josehu07/CS537-SP2021-DIS/w9/README.md

 You already know what is a trap handler, what is a page fault, and what happends when the hardware meets a page fault.
 Some information you may find useful for this project:

-- Trap numbers are defined as macros in `trap.h`
+- Trap numbers are defined as macros in `traps.h`
 - The trap handler `trap.c: trap()` has good examples of checking on the trap number and making corresponding reactions
 - Page faults now just fall into the default case